Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 That perspective that Gotham should perish and go the way of Rome or Constantinople isn't the source of conflict everyone experiences.
 Rather, it is the point of view of the League of Shadows as expressed through Ra's al Ghul/Ducard (Liam Neeson).

 This idea that Bruce should embrace his fears--"you fear your own power, you fear your anger, the drive to do great and terrible things"--comes from Ducard.
-And it is exactly what Bruce needs to hear in order to grow through his own Fixed Attitude.
+And it is exactly what Bruce needs to hear in order to grow through his own Mind.
 Ducard connects with Bruce because it is a similar, yet slightly different perspective.
 Similar in that it is fixed, different in that it is external whereas Bruce's perspective is internal.

 This is why they can have their "You and I" moment after training.
 They are both alike in that they are both seeing conflict from a fixed point-of-view, but they are different in that one is external and the other internal.
 This dissonance fuels their interactions.
 That argument over the will to act is the text of